 Bee-Hive Girls

-The Bee Hive Girls program started in 1913 (after a brief adoption of the Camp Fire Girls program) for the Church of Jesus Christ of Latter Day Saints girls.
+The Bee-Hive Girls program started in 1913 (after a brief adoption of the Camp Fire Girls program) for the Church of Jesus Christ of Latter Day Saints girls and non-LDS girls.
 It was a distinct program with unique awards, lasting many years and like many programs, went through many changes.
 It was a highly structured program, each month had a special program to follow.

 Sponsoring Organization: the YLMIA, Church of Jesus Christ of Latter Day Saints